zhan006/OhIamOnVideo/README.md

 5.click Load Unpacked on the top left corner

-6.select the downloaed folder and click confirm
+6.select the downloaded folder and click confirm

-7.navigate to any video websites such as youtube see your face on the player
+7.navigate to any video websites such as youtube & see your face on the player